sithops/Crassus/SPEC.md

   * CHANNEL = The channel to subscribe to
 * [SUBSCRIPTION,REMOVE,CHANNEL]
   * Same as add but you know, remove.
+* [SUBSCRIPTION,LIST]
+  * Request a list of channels that are able to be subscribed to, returns an array of strings.

 ### Version 0